petschekr/robocup-firmware/README.md

 $ make
 ```

 We use CMake as our build system and have a simple `makefile` setup that invokes CMake.
+For more information on what software we use for firmware, see [toolchain.md](./util/TOOLCHAIN.md).

 After running `make`, several programs will be placed in the **run** folder.
 See the [soccer docs](http://robojackets.github.io/robocup-software/md_soccer_doc__soccer.html) for instructions on running the soccer program.

 ## Documentation